tamberg/fhnw-idb/mini-challenge/README.md

 <img src="setup.jpg" width="540"/>

 ## Description
 Build a system that measures presence, temperature and filling level of a tee or coffee cup.
 Measurements should start as soon as a cup is placed.
-The frequency should be fast enough to provide multiple measurements while pouring.
-Once the cup is removed, the system shall stop recordingand output the results, formatted as valid CSV to be copied into a spreadsheet.
+The measurement interval should happen fast enough to provide multiple data points during the pouring of a single cup.
+Once the cup is removed, the system shall stop recording and output the results in valid CSV format, to be copied into a spreadsheet.

 ## Steps
-- Setup
+- Getting started with the nRF52840 or the Raspberry Pi
-- Sensoren auslesen
+- Reading sensor values in CircuitPython or Python
-- Output via Serial Monitor oder Konsole
+- Writing output via Serial Monitor or console

 ## Questions
 - Welches Variante, Linux oder Mikrocontroller?